Evelyn Sanguinetti

 Evelyn Sanguinetti (née Pacino; born November 12, 1970) is an American politician and lawyer who served as the 47th lieutenant governor of Illinois from 2015 to 2019 under Governor Bruce Rauner.
 A member of the Republican Party, she previously served on the Wheaton City Council.
 Sanguinetti announced her candidacy for the 2020 election in Illinois's 6th congressional district, challenging first-term Democratic incumbent Sean Casten, but dropped out on October 11, 2019.
-As of 2025, she and Rauner are the last Republicans to have won or held statewide office in Illinois.
+As of 2025, she and Rauner are the most recent Republicans to have won or held statewide office in Illinois.

 Biography

 Sanguinetti was born in Hialeah, Florida (near Miami) to a Cuban mother and Ecuadorian father.
 Sanguinetti's mother was a Cuban political refugee who was able to escape Cuba by way of Puerto Rico in the early 1960s before settling in the mainland United States.
 Sanguinetti's father immigrated to South Florida in 1966 with his mother and brothers and ultimately settled in Hialeah.
 Sanguinetti's mother and father married in 1970, and Sanguinetti was born on November 12, 1970, when her mother was only 15.
 On her election, Sanguinetti became the first Hispanic Lieutenant Governor of Illinois as well as the first Latina Lieutenant Governor in the United States.